Stiefel tropical linear spaces: Tropical background

 In fact, any tropical linear space $L$ is equal to the tropical convex hull of its cocircuits \cite{MT, YY, R}, so cocircuits can be thought of as vertices of $L$ from a tropical convexity point of view.

 \begin{proof}[Proof of Theorem~\ref{r:L inj}.]
 Suppose $\pi_\Sigma$ is a supportive restriction.
 The coordinates of $\pi_\Sigma$ are tropical maximal minors.
 None of these may be identically $\infty$, so $\Sigma$ supports a matching on every $J\in\binom{[n]}d$, i.e.\ condition~(b) of~Proposition~\ref{r:SZ3.1} holds.
 The dimension of the domain of~$\pi_\Sigma$ is the sum of the dimensions of the fibers and the image, which is $d + d(n-d) = d(n-d+1)$.
-But this dimension is $|\Sigma|$.
+But this dimension is $|\Sigma|$, and condition~(c) of Proposition~\ref{r:SZ3.1} applied to each singleton set $I$ implies that $|\Sigma|\leq d(n-d+1)$.
+The equality case is achieved only when $|J_i(\Sigma)|=n-d+1$ for each~$i$.
+Hence $\Sigma$ is definitionally a support set.

 Now, assume $\Sigma$ is a support set.
 We want to prove that the map $A \mapsto L(A)$ is injective for matrices with support $\Sigma$, up to tropical rescaling of the rows.
 For this purpose we describe how to recover the matrix $A$ from $\Sigma$ and the tropical linear space $L(A)$.
 Since $\Sigma$ is a support set, the underlying matroid of $L(A)$ is simply the uniform matroid $U_{d,n}$.
 The cocircuits of $L(A)$ are then the vectors $c \in L(A)$ whose support is in $\binom{[n]}{n-d+1}$.
 In view of Theorem \ref{r:SZ3.6}, the rows of $A$ are cocircuits of $L(A)$, so they correspond precisely to the cocircuits of $L(A)$ whose support is equal to one of the sets $J_i(\Sigma)$. \end{proof}